 A TENs machine can help ease pain

-A natural solution, such as using a TENs machine, could also help.
+Studies have shown that one of the best period products for period pain is a TENs machine.
 ‘A transcutaneous electrical nerve stimulation (TENs) machine is definitely something to consider,’ says Dr Shree.

 A TENs machine is a small, battery-operated device that has leads connected to sticky pads called electrodes.
 It uses a mild electric current as a method of pain relief.